 Chapter 81 of the Laws of 2002 authorized issuers of State-supported debt to issue a limited amount of variable rate debt instruments and to enter into a limited amount of interest rate exchange agreements.
 The 2007-08 Enacted Budget increased the limit on debt instruments which result in a net variable rate exposure (e.g., both variable rate debt and interest rate exchange agreements) to no more than 20 percent of total outstanding State-supported debt, from 15 percent.
-It also limits the limit on interest rate exchange agreements to a total notional amount of no more than 20 percent of total outstanding, resulting in a variable rate exposure cap and an interest rate exchange agreement cap of about \$8.5 billion each.
-As discussed below, as of March 31, 2007, both the amount of outstanding variable rate debt instruments and interest rate exchange agreements are less than the authorized totals of 20 percent of total outstanding State-supported debt, and are projected to be below the caps for the entire forecast period through 2011-12 (see "Net Variable Rate Obligations", later in this section, for further discussion on the cap).
+It also limits interest rate exchange agreements to a total notional amount of no more than 20 percent of total outstanding State-supported debt, an increase from 15 percent.
+As of March 31, 2008, State-supported debt in the amount of \$44.5 billion was outstanding, resulting in a variable rate exposure cap and an interest rate exchange agreement cap of about \$8.9 billion each.
+As discussed below, as of March 31, 2008, both the amount of outstanding variable rate debt instruments and interest rate exchange agreements are less than the authorized totals of 20 percent of total outstanding State-supported debt, and are projected to be below the caps for the entire forecast period through 2011-12 (see "Net Variable Rate Obligations", later in this section, for further discussion on the cap).